soerr/UnturnedDocumentation/Unturned Server/commands.md

 **Example:** `/say Welcome to our server!`

 ### Teleport
-The `teleport` command is a complex command that can be used in different ways.
+The `teleport` command is a complex command that can be used in different ways to teleport yourself or other players.

 **Syntax:** `/teleport [player] [location]`
 - `[player]`: The name of the player to teleport.
 If you want to teleport yourself, you can leave this field empty.